 The Division for Air Quality's FY 2019 annual report is now available for viewing.
 The new report is entirely digital and utilizes ArcGIS and Esri's "Story Mapping" platform.
 Check it out here:

 Informational Sessions Postponed

-The Division for Air Quality has drafted a proposed amendment to 401 KAR 50:038, amending fees for the air quality program.
-Informational sessions about the proposed changes will be held at the following times and locations:
+On Sept.
+6, 2019, the Division for Air Quality provided advance notice of proposed changes to 401 KAR 50:038, amending fees for the air quality program.

 Comments and questions can be submitted to DAQRegulations@ky.gov .